 - Write all routine executive office correspondence.

-- Maintain files and contact lists on all executive mobile devices.
+- Maintain files and a contact list of 300 on all executive mobile devices.

 - Initiated a travel expense filing system with Excel spreadsheets.